 The Hudson River Maritime Museum’s 44’ 25-passenger solar-powered boat ‘Solaris’ will be spending the weekend of September 28th and 29th, 2019, ferrying passengers between Beacon and Newburgh.
 The Maritime Museum designed and built the Solaris.

 This service will help determine whether enough interest and passenger traffic exists to justify a more regular service.

-Other benefits of increased service will be fostering the abilities of both cities to attract more regional tourism, allow for easier exchange for local residents to access strong job markets and entertainment, and forge innovative relations between City of Beacon and Newburgh.
+Other benefits of increased service will be fostering the abilities of both cities to attract more regional tourism, allow for easier exchange for local residents to access strong job markets and entertainment and forge innovative relations between the City of Beacon and Newburgh.